Tintia

 Reflective Windows

-Reflective window tint are windows that bounce light back towards the outside.
+Reflective window tints are windows that bounce light back towards the outside.
 These windows are essentially just mirrors.

 In Ohio, reflective windows are illegal for windshields, side wings, side windows, and rear windows.
 You may not add reflective films or materials to your car windows.